meatspaces/meatspace-chat-v2/README.md

         fingerprint: '<a unique fingerprint for the device or service>' }));

 Notes: `media` has to be an array of 10 JPEG data URIs.
 Ideally they are recorded 200 ms apart for consistency.
+Image snapshots must be 200x150 in dimension when sent to the server.
+If you build a mobile app, you can just scale down the view in the interface but please do not send any other sizes or it won't look good.

 To listen to incoming messages: